Mohammadjamiu/tahugo/content/em-post/the-easiest-way-to-study-electromagnetics.md

 by saying x direction is representing left, y is representing right and z is representing up or down.

-Now when you see anything related to vectors, you don’t just look at it as a mathematical tool only rather you see it also in the real world.
+Now when you see anything related to vectors, you don’t just look at it as a mathematical expression or tool only rather, you see it also in the real world.

 ## coulomb's law